How to Spend 2 Days in Tucson, AZ (Weekend Itinerary + Map)

 When visiting this historic area, be ready to take a lot of pictures of the stunning architectural structures that tell the story of old Tucson.

-Tucson is rich in murals.
-You’re very likely to spot many just strolling through the city.
+Tucson is rich with colorful murals.
+You’re very likely to spot many just strolling through the city!

 One that instantly grabs your attention is illustrated on a wall of Tucson Dental Studio, done by muralist and tattoo artist Jonny Bubonik.
 It features vivid colors and depicts very Tucson-specific graphics.